irenealgi/irenealegre.com/unmortgage.md

 Given the scope of the brief, I found myself having to think carefully about how all the screens, functionalities and sections would be distributed.

-I opted for a two-level navigation, [similar to what Giffgaff do](images/case_studies/unmortgage/Giffgaff.png){:target="_blank"}, but I would require some user tesing to make sure this navigation would make sense to a variety of users.
+I opted for a two-level navigation, [similar to what Giffgaff do](images/case_studies/unmortgage/Giffgaff.png){:target="_blank"}, but I would require some user tesing to make sure this navigation makes sense to a variety of users.

 ![](images/case_studies/unmortgage/Site map.png)